 History of Jefferson County’s geography

-Jefferson County, Alabama, was acquired from the Creek Indians in the 1814 Treaty of Fort Jackson and was officially created by the Alabama legislature in honor of President Thomas Jefferson in 1819.
+Jefferson County, Alabama, was officially created by the Alabama legislature in honor of President Thomas Jefferson in 1819.

 While cotton farming was abundant in the county, early settlers also took advantage of the abundant regional minerals, such as iron ore and coal.
 By 1865, Jefferson County had become one of the south’s major suppliers of iron and steel to the Confederacy.
 It was the region’s natural resources of iron and coal that made Birmingham’s industrial boom possible in the late 19th Century, and thus Birmingham became the leading industrial city in Alabama.
 In the late twentieth century, Birmingham’s industry-based economy began to transition into a diverse service-based economy, where the city experienced emerging economic growth in the sectors of biomedical research, banking, and insurance.